 If you lie on your back and feel your breasts you may be able to feel your ribs, especially if you have small breasts.

 You may notice that your breasts are slightly different in shape or size or that one is slightly higher than the other.
 If your breasts have always been like this, these differences are normal.

 What if I have breast changes?

 If you feel or see something in one breast which seems different from usual, check your other breast.
 If there is something in the same place in both breasts, your breasts are probably quite normal.

-If you do not think it is normal for you, it is important to see your doctor and have it checked.
+If you do not think it is normal for you, see your doctor and have it checked.

 Normal breast changes

 - Periods – your breasts may increase in size just before your period.
 Tender lumps may also appear and last until about a week after.